The-DevSec-Blueprint/dsb-digest/bp_lessons_learned_open_source.md

 ## Lesson 0: Identify Your Passion

 The first step in contributing to open source is identifying your passion and interests within the vast landscape of technology.
 Whether it's cybersecurity, web development, or machine learning, pinpointing your passion will guide you in selecting projects aligned with your expertise and aspirations.

-### Questions to Consider:
+Here are two questions that I think you should consider:

 - What am I passionate about in the realm of technology?
 - Do I currently use or plan to use specific tools or frameworks in my personal or professional projects?